SAP-samples/teched2025-DT260/README.md

-# Session ID - Session Title
+# DT260 - Modernize classic extensions to clean core in Cloud ERP Private

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called **DT260 - Modernize classic extensions to clean core in Cloud ERP Private.**

 ## Overview

-This session introduces attendees to...
+In this session you will practice a clean core extensibility in SAP S/4HANA Cloud Private Edition.
+You will learn how to govern clean core development using the ABAP Test Cockpit, and how to use ABAP Cloud and clean core extensibility principles to modernize your custom on-stack extensions.

 ## Requirements